Connect with us

 The JAXA MMX mission concept to study Phobos and Deimos, Mars’ moons.

 While Earth’s Moon has many visitors – big and small, robotic and crewed – planned for 2024, Mars’ moons Phobos and Deimos will soon be getting a visitor as well.
-The Japanese Aerospace Exploration Agency, or JAXA, has a robotic mission in called the Martian Moon eXploration, or MMX, planned for launch around September 2024.
+The Japanese Aerospace Exploration Agency, or JAXA, has a robotic mission in development called the Martian Moon eXploration, or MMX, planned for launch around September 2024.

 The mission’s main science objective is to determine the origin of Mars’ moons.
 Scientists aren’t sure whether Phobos and Deimos are former asteroids that Mars captured into orbit with its gravity or if they formed out of debris that was already in orbit around Mars.